keithyin/mynotes/ReinforcementLearning/papers/MCTS_summeries.md

 ## UCT

+> Monte-Carlo planning is one of the few viable approaches to find near-optimal solutions.
+>
+> UCT : apply bandit ideas to guide Monte-Carlo planning.

 **roll-out based Monte-Carlo planning algorithm**

 * builds its lookahead tree by **repeatedly** sampling episodes from the initial state.